-Rallies Protesting Separation of Immigrant Families Take Place Across the U.S.
+Protests Against Trump Admin’s Immigrant Family Separation Policy Take Place in Los Angeles, Across U.S.

 The rallies are organized by Families Belong Together, or Familias Unidas No Divididas, in cities such as Washington, Los Angeles and Austin, Texas.
 At least 60 cities were holding events Thursday, the group said.

-“We oppose the cruel, inhumane and unjustified separation of children from their families along the US border and other points of entry,” the organization says in promoting the rally.
+"We oppose the cruel, inhumane and unjustified separation of children from their families along the US border and other points of entry," the organization says in promoting the rallies.

+About 100 people gathered in Eugene, Oregon, according to CNN affiliate KEZI.

+"The mothers and fathers are beside themselves with pain, and suffering, and guilt that they weren't able to protect their children," Eugene resident Bernadette Borurassa said.

 The rallies have also been promoted by MoveOn.org, the progressive advocacy group, as well as celebrities such as Lin-Manuel Miranda and Debra Messing.